ryanshepps/website/content/coop_work_reports/valueconnect.md

 20% of my time reading code is glancing over the lines that my predecessor’s wrote.
 The other 80% is looking at the commit history wondering what on earth they were thinking.
 Commit history *should* accompany code changes with why a change is being made

 It’s clear to me that nobody always gets their commit history right the first time.
 In fact, getting commit history wrong is so common that [Git](https://www.atlassian.com/git/tutorials/what-is-git) provides a suite of tools to edit commit history.
-Over the next couple months, I spend extra time becoming more knowledgeable on git.
+Over the next couple months, I spend extra time ensuring that I leave a good commit history.
 Here is a list of tools that I learned to complete this goal:

 `reset`